 All first-year BSN students must successfully pass NURS 1000.
 Transfer students are strongly urged to complete the course.
+AASN students are encouraged to take the course to promote understanding of the professional and enhance transition to academic study.

+PROGRAM REQUIREMENTS

-PROGRAM REQUIREMENTS Baccalaureate Program
+Baccalaureate Program

-First Semester NURS 1000 Nursing Orientation (1) ENGL 1110 English Composition I (3) PSY 1010 Principles of Psychology (3) EEES 2150 Biodiversity (4) CHEM 1120 Chemistry for Health Sciences (4)
+First Semester NURS 1000 Nursing Orientation (1) ENGL 1100 English Composition I (3) PSY 1010 Principles of Psychology (3) EEES 2150 Biodiversity (4) CHEM 1120 Chemistry for Health Sciences (4)